SwaragThaikkandi/SMdRQA/docs/installation.rst

 Currently no conda releases are available

-`pip` is the preferred methods to install SMdRQA, as they will install the most up-to-date stable release.
+`pip` or docker is the preferred methods to install SMdRQA, as they will install the most up-to-date stable release.